866.936.7447 231.932.0411

-A non-compete and trade secret protection contract is an agreement signed by an employee where he or she agrees that they will not engage in certain employment within a certain geographic area for a certain period of time after they quit or are fired.
-Likewise, a non-solicitation contract binds the employee not to contact the employer’s customers or remaining employees under the same conditions.
+Non-Compete Attorney Mark Clark Explains "What is a Non-Compete Agreement?"
+A non-compete and trade secret agreement is a contract signed by an employee where he or she agrees that they will not engage in certain employment within a certain geographic area for a certain period of time after they quit or are fired.
+Likewise, a non-solicitation agreements preclude a terminated employee from contacting the employer’s customers or remaining employees after leaving employment.

-These restrictive contracts have become more prevalent in Michigan, especially in the technology sector where companies believe they have legitimate business interests that need to be protected.
+These restrictive agreements have become more prevalent in Michigan, especially in the technology sector where companies believe they have legitimate business interests that need to be protected.

 Many employers require that the employee sign such an agreement in order to obtain employment, or after they are hired, in order to keep their job.
 Unfortunately, most employees believe that they have little or no leverage and sign these contract with little thought, review or negotiation.
 In far too many instances, employees are willing to do anything to secure a good job and naively assume that they will work there forever.
 They are wrongly informed that such contracts are unenforceable, or assume the non-compete won’t ever affect them.